Swamp Thistle

 Associations:

-(thistles) attract many insects, especially long-tongued bees and
+insects, especially long-tongued bees, butterflies, and skippers.

-butterflies.
-Typical floral visitors include honeybees, bumblebees,
+Typical floral visitors include honeybees, bumblebees, little carpenter

-spp.), leaf-cutting bees (Megachile spp.),
+spp.), leaf-cutting bees (Megachile spp.), cuckoo bees

-(Triepeolus spp.),
+(Triepeolus spp.), Halictid bees,

 Swallowtail butterflies (Papilio